Muawiya-contact/leetcode-solutions-by-codingmoves/README.md

 ---

 ## 💡 About Me

-I'm **Muawiya**, a dedicated student of **Artificial Intelligence at NFC IET Multan** and an enthusiastic learner of programming and mathematics.
+I'm **Muawiya**, a dedicated student of **Artificial Intelligence at NFC IET Multan** and **Mathematics at Virtual University of Pakistan** — balancing two degrees with discipline and passion.

-This repository represents my commitment to consistently **practice, organize, and share** clean, well-explained DSA solutions to help both myself and others grow in the field 🌱.
+An enthusiastic learner of programming, mathematics, and emerging technologies, this repository represents my commitment to consistently **practice, organize, and share** clean, well-explained DSA solutions to help both myself and others grow in the field 🌱.

-> *“Discipline, Code, Pray, Repeat — Success Follows.”*
+> *"Discipline, Code, Pray, Repeat — Success Follows."*

 ---